Idaho State Capitol building in Boise on Jan. 11, 2023. (Otto Kitsinger for Idaho Capital Sun)

 Idaho Department of Correction officials use Pentobarbital to administer lethal injections, Deputy Attorney General Lamont Anderson said Monday.

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

-The bill is written so that it would become effective July 1 if it is passed into law.
+House Bill 186 is written so that it would take effect July 1 if it is passed into law.